Category » Happiness

 Often, we have other things we need to do, like work, cleaning the house, driving somewhere, fixing something, or carrying tasks or chores we do not like.
 Then, we must stop doing the activity that gives us pleasure and do other things.

-• When you eat some delicious food, you derive pleasure from it, but it doesn’t last for long since you cannot eat indefinitely.
+• When you eat some delicious food, you derive pleasure from it, but it only lasts for a short time since you cannot eat indefinitely.
 Sometimes, after you finish eating the food on your plate, the sensation of pleasure wears off.

 • You may enjoy watching a movie, but the movie lasts for a certain amount of minutes, and then you return to your everyday reality.